acegiansal/Sysc3303_Elevator/README.txt

 #Testing
 - Import Project into IDE of choice
-- Select Testing.TestingElevator Class and click
+- Select Testing.TestingElevatorFunctional Class and click
 - watch as all the tests are passed in the console :)

 #Known issues